akka/akka/akka-docs/src/main/paradox/typed/cluster-membership.md

+---
+project.description: The Akka Cluster node membership service, manages dynamic member states and lifecycle with no external infrastructure needed.
+---
 # Cluster Membership Service

 The core of Akka Cluster is the cluster membership, to keep track of what nodes are part of the cluster and